AOL83/Remember-Me-By-Trade/README.md

 * Thank-you Page
     -Thank-you page will only appear when the contact form has been fully completed and submitted.
-It will display a short message to thank the users for getting in contact and confirming the RMBT will be in contact in due course.
+It will display a short message to thank the users for getting in contact and confirming that RMBT will be in contact in due course.

 ![Thank You Page Screenshot](assets/images/thank-you.png)
 <br/>